-Slowly we drive along the river and see several crocodiles joined by some hippos.
-We see a couple of dead wildebeest in the river.
+We drive along the river slowly.
+We see several crocodiles joined by some hippos as well as a couple of dead wildebeest in the river.
 The crocs already had their breakfast this morning and are saving the rest of their prey for later.
 We sit and watch as a group of wildebeest line up close to the river.
 The ones in the front seem to be negotiating whether to go in.
 Some of the bigger males run back and forth along the troops.
 It’s like watching an army getting ready for battle.
 Finally some in the front decide it is time to cross and once the first two enter the river, the rest of the herd follows.

-It’s an amazing: some thousand animals jumping into the water, scrambling to get across the river and up on the riverbank on the other side.
-We watch in fascination as this group is lucky and they all make it as there is no crocodile in sight.
+It’s amazing: some thousand animals jumping into the water, scrambling to get across the river and up on the riverbank on the other side.
+This group is lucky and they all make.

 Croc versus Wildebeest